vaphor/array-benchmarks/README.md

    We use two aggregation functions: average and exists, corresponding to columns *avgexp* and *nbexists*.
    The results are then summed over the files of each category (nothinted, hinted, buggy).

+As an example, you can look at the files used for the SAS2021 paper here: [build folder](https://gitlab.inria.fr/jbraine/archives/-/tree/master/Build_SAS21_PAPER), [result folder](https://gitlab.inria.fr/jbraine/archives/-/tree/master/Result_SAS21_PAPER).

 ## Changing/Parametrizing the toolchain